 - Credit History: Past performance in meeting financial obligations especially rent and utilities.
-A consumer credit check is run on every applicant.
+A consumer credit check is run on every applicant prior to approval.
 If you still owe money to a previous landlord, you might not be approved for residency.

 - Landlord References: Reference from the places you have lived for the past three years must be provided.

 - Criminal History: History of criminal activity on the part of any applicant or family member, especially drug-related activity or violence.
 A criminal check is run on every applicant 18 and older prior to approval.

 - Debts owed to any Public Housing Agency and Landlords.

 The HAL has to provide written notification of your application status.
-If the HAL determines that you are eligible, your name will be placed on a waiting list according to date and time of application received by the Housing Authority and by bedroom size.
+Your name will be placed on a waiting list according to date and time of application received by the Housing Authority and by bedroom size.
 Bedroom sizes required and application dates and time are used to determine movement to the top of the list.
 Once your name is reached on the waiting list, the HAL will contact you.
 An application may remain on the waiting list for a period of time depending on availability of units and size of unit required.